 Automakers want you to purchase your next vehicle from their company, not a competitor.
-This is a key reason why 0 percent financing offers exist in the first place.
-In this same interest of attracting new customers, auto manufacturers often offer bonus cash rebates to buyers.
+This is a key reason 0 percent financing offers exist in the first place.
+In the same interest of attracting new customers, auto manufacturers often offer bonus cash rebates to buyers.

 Sadly, an auto manufacturer might not let you take advantage of both 0 percent financing and bonus cash.
 If you’re faced with this dilemma, you’ll have to decide which savings opportunity is the better deal.

-An auto loan calculator can help you compare apples to oranges when it comes to 0 percent financing versus bonus cash incentives.
+Bankrate tip: Using an auto finance calculator can help you compare apples to oranges when it comes to 0 percent financing versus bonus cash incentives.
 Sometimes taking the cash rebate an auto dealer offers along with a higher loan APR will make the most sense as far as overall savings.
 In other instances, 0 percent financing might be the clear winner.

 Should you take the cash and refinance later?

 Depending on your situation, refinancing your new auto loan in a few months might be an effective strategy.
 But there are some downsides to consider first.
-Namely, taking out two auto loans back to back (the original and the one you refinance it with) might harm your credit.
+Namely, taking out two auto loans back-to-back — the original and the one you refinance it with — could harm your credit for a while.

 Multiple loans will result in at least two hard credit inquiries on your credit reports.
-And worse, both lenders will likely report the loans to the credit bureaus.
 Adding two loans to your credit reports, even though one pays off the other, can reduce the average age of accounts on your credit reports.
 In terms of credit scoring, the older the average age of your accounts, the better.